mightymango/mangodocs/_docs/admin.md

 ---
 #### Sections in this article
-{:.no_toc}
-* TOC
-{:toc}
+{% include toc.html %}

 This article explains how to manage your store.
 It also provides an introduction to the Dashboard and the Sidebar.

 ## Accessing the admin area of your store

-To access the backend of your store you will need an Administrator's account.
+To access the backend of your store, you will need an Administrator's account.
 The admin area is accessed via:

 ```html
 https://livingstreets.shop/admin